 Welcome back to our blog page here at Nova Home Health Care!
 We are proud to be a team of people who are passionate about providing elderly and disabled people with the care that they need and providing families with a new quality of life.
-If you’ve been taking care of your elderly parent or aging loved one on your own, at times, you’ve probably experienced frustrations, weariness, and even a loss of hope.
-Not only are you addressing the physical needs of someone who used to be independent, you’re managing a new set of expectations for your family, and dealing with the emotional strain that providing care might be costing you and yours.
+If you’ve been taking care of your elderly parent or ageing loved one on your own, at times, you’ve probably experienced frustrations, weariness, and even a loss of hope.
+Not only are you addressing the physical needs of someone who used to be independent, but you’re also managing a new set of expectations for your family, and dealing with the emotional strain that providing care might be costing you and yours.
 Caring for someone else, even on a part-time basis, can be physically, mentally, and emotionally draining for anyone.

 That’s where we come in!

 Nova Home Health Care steps into your situation and helps make sense of what has been so discouraging and perhaps, chaotic for you and your family members.
 By providing outstanding home health care in the form of skilled nursing, speech therapy, physical therapy, post-surgery care, occupational therapy, and so much more, we’re helping the amazing people of Fairfax, one family at a time.
-If you’re ready to let someone help you bear the burden of care for your elderly parent or disabled loved one, reach out to us at Nova HHC today!
+If you’re ready to let someone help you bear the burden of care for your elderly parent or a disabled loved one, reach out to us at Nova HHC today!

 The Joys of Youth

 When we’re young, our bodies are agile, our minds are sharp, and our energy is so often where it needs to be to stay active.
 Physical activities like running and jumping are simply done without a second thought.
 Days spent out in the sun hardly pose a physical threat because our tanned skin is tough and supple.
 Foods that we eat that are high in sugar, fat, and cholesterol don’t have a long-term effect on us because our youthful systems are able to filter out what we need and don’t.
-Similarly, when we’re young, we can function fairly well on little sleep, and our minds stay pretty active and able even some extreme circumstances.
+Similarly, when we’re young, we can function fairly well on little sleep, and our minds stay pretty active and able even in some extreme circumstances.
 Who doesn’t miss being young?

 As we age, it’s no secret that our bodies and minds start to lose some of the strength, flexibility, and stamina that they once enjoyed in abundance.
 Our bodies stop allowing us to do activities that we once performed so easily, we’re reliant on the right food to feed our systems, and we don’t have the same mental alertness that we once took for granted.
 Since elderly people are more sensitive and fragile in many ways, there are simply things that have to be considered when caring for them.
 Let’s take some time to look at the unique nature of elderly care.